Join me on the 21st December for a packed day of photographing the Peak District on the shortest day of the year, the winter solstice.

 Upon booking you will be provided with a questionnaire to fill out which is a requirement of attending.
 I will also provide a recommended kit list and what to bring.

-Throughout the day we will look at techniques such as focusing, use of filters vs exposure blending, composition, working with the light and more.
+Throughout the day we will look at techniques such as focusing, using a tripod, use of filters vs exposure blending, composition, working with the light and more.

 I am more than happy to discuss other more advanced techniques on 1-2-1 basis as well as to the group, depending on what is beneficial.